-Gulf Coast Creation Care is excited to partner with the Alabama Department of Conservation and Natural Resources to bring the first forest therapy trails to lower Alabama and west Florida.
+Gulf Coast Creation Care is excited to partner with Four local agencies to bring forest therapy trails to south alabama and west florida.

 • Baars-Firestone Wildlife Sanctuary Trail on the campus of the University of West Florida in Pensacola.
 Access the trail from the East Campus entrance off of N. Davis Highway.
 Follow Campus Drive to the first right, Old Ferry Pass Road.
 Use the left entrance to the Cross Country Trail just across from the parking lot on Old Ferry Pass Road.